fabric8io/fabric8/examples/cbr/README.md

 For more information see:

 * http://www.enterpriseintegrationpatterns.com/ContentBasedRouter.html for more information about the CBR EIP
-* http://fusesource.com/documentation/fuse-esb-enterprise-documentation for more information about using Fuse ESB Enterprise
+* http://fusesource.com/documentation/fuse-esb-enterprise-documentation for more information about using JBoss Fuse